biocommons/.github/README.md

 The contents of this repo are used in various ways by GitHub.
 Here's a summary:

+- actions/ contains GitHub Actions with configuration that is used by biocommons repos.

 - .github/ISSUE_TEMPLATE are used by all organization repos directly.
 Changes to these templates will be available to other organizations repos.
 NOTE: If repos have their own .github/ISSUE_TEMPLATE directory, these templates will not be available (so don't do that).

 - .github/workflows are *templates* available for manual selective incorporation into other repos.